-We understand that the stability, dedication and professionalism of our employees provide the foundation from which we are able to develop and growth.
-Therefore, we present long service awards to the staff members who have dedicated 5, 10, 15, 20, 25 and 30 years' service to the Group at each year to appreciate their loyalty and unfailing contributions.
-As at 31 March 2020, a total of 56 loyal staff members were qualified to receive the honour.
+We understand that the stability, dedication and professionalism of our employees provide the foundation from which we are able to develop and grow.
+Therefore, we present long service awards to the staff members who have dedicated 5, 10, 15, 20, 25 and 30 years' service to the Group at each year's annual dinner to appreciate their loyalty and unfailing contributions.
+Unfortunately, due to COVID-19, the staff headcount has been substantially reduced.
+During the year, the Group did not hold an annual dinner.
+As at 31 March 2021, a total of 6 loyal staff members are qualified to receive the honour.

 We believe that motivation is a key method to improve staff's performance and satisfaction.
-We have continued to reinforce our measures to recognize high performers both as individuals and as a team, such measures including presenting awards to branches and incentive tours arranged for outstanding performance staff to motivate and recognize the staff that delivered performance beyond what is expected of them.
+The Group adopted various measures to recognize high performers both as individuals and as a team, such measures including presenting awards to branches and arranging incentive tours for outstanding performance staff to motivate and recognize the staff that delivered performance beyond what is expected of them.

 The Group encourages communication and interaction of the staff members with the management.
-We provide a wide spectrum of informal communication platforms regularly, such as branch visit by management team, experience sharing between middle and senior management and etc. Through these moves, management is alerted to the issues raised by staff members and can carry out responsive measures to improve operations if appropriate.
+We provide a wide spectrum of informal communication platforms regularly, such as branch visit by management team, experience sharing between middle and senior management and etc. During the pandemic, we have zoom meeting instead of physical visit and gathering.
+Through these moves, the management is alerted to the issues raised by staff members and can carry out responsive measures to improve operations if appropriate.
 Besides, this enhances the sense of belonging of staff members.